-Founded in the late 14th century as See-Thub (‘Exemplary’) Monastery, impressive Spituk Gompa surveys the Indus Valley with multiple mudbrick buildings tumbling merrily down a steep hillock towards Spituk village.
-For fine views, it's worth climbing the exterior stairway to the three-tiered latho (spirit shrine) and gonkhang, which holds the monastery's guardian deities.
+Founded in the late 14th century as See-Thub (Exemplary) Monastery, impressive Spituk Gompa surveys the Sengye Tsangpo (Indus) Valley, with surreal views of jets landing at Leh airport just below (it's a Buddhist plane-spotter's heaven!).
+It's worth climbing the exterior stairway to the three-tiered latho (spirit shrine) and gonkhang (protector chapel), which holds the monastery's guardian deities (women not allowed).

 Inside the main monastery complex, the most eye-catching structure is the Skudung Lhakhang, with vaguely Chinese-looking up-turned corners to its gilt roof.
-The colourful old dukhang (Tibetan prayer hall) contains a distinctively yellow-hatted statue of Tsongkhapa (1357–1419), the propagator of Gelukpa Buddhism.
-In the same room is a Buddha statue that supposedly incorporates a very odd relic: Tsongkhapa’s nosebleed.
-The new dukhang's north wall mural depicts all the historical Dalai Lamas, but without making the slightest attempt at actual physical likenesses: the present (14th) Dalai Lama is apparently the central, bigger figure.
+The colourful old dukhang (Tibetan prayer hall) contains a distinctively yellow-hatted statue of Tsongkhapa (1357–1419), the founder of Gelukpa Buddhism.
+In the same room is a Tsepame statue that is said to have originated from Tsongkhapa’s nosebleed.

-Overlooking the car park is a tiny canteen serving tea and, unusually, Ladakhi paba (pea-and-barley meal).
+Overlooking the car park is a tiny canteen serving tea and Ladakhi paba (pea-and-barley meal; ₹40) with tangtur curry.

 The monastery is around 5km from central Leh.
 The gompa has a festival in January, on the 26th to 28th of the 11th Ladakhi lunar month.